Skip to content

 Dr. Harold Bergman, 88, says the theft of his life savings by a lawyer has left him penniless and homeless and reliant on friends and family.

 The retired dentist delivered a fiery victim impact statement in Vancouver Provincial Court Oct.
-1, telling Judge Donna Senniw that Steven Peter Mansfield, 59, offered him an investment opportunity in a cannabis company for $400,000.
+1, telling Judge Donna Senniw that Steven Neil Mansfield, 59, offered him an investment opportunity in a cannabis company for $400,000.

 Mansfield has pleaded guilty to four counts of theft over $5,000.
 He had also been charged with four counts of fraud over $5,000.
 Mansfield pleaded guilty to the four thefts Sept.
 11.